bahmanrostamitabar/BRTblog/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Workshop/Teaching Feedback"
-  content = "\"Bahman was knowledgeable but at the same time very approachable.
-He had a very engaging style that gave me confidence that I can do this.\"" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "\"Bahman was knowledgeable, the workshop was really informative and very well presented.\"" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).